commercetools/commercetools-postman-collection/README.md

 ## Further documentation

-To learn more about using Composable Commerce APIs and to find complete platform documentation, please visit https://docs.commercetools.com/
+To learn more about using Composable Commerce APIs and to find complete API documentation, please visit https://docs.commercetools.com/

 ## Postman collections